Invasion of Corsica (1794): Background

 Great Britain had entered the French Revolutionary Wars in January 1793, when the French National Convention declared war amid rising tensions.
 Britain had significant commercial interests in the Mediterranean, and so a large fleet was immediately sent to blockade the French Mediterranean fleet, which operated from the heavily defended port of Toulon.
 The nearest British port was at Gibraltar, which was too far distant to operate as an immediate base from which to enforce the blockade.
 The British had, earlier in the eighteenth century, controlled the Spanish island of Minorca as a forward base for Mediterranean operations, but had lost control of the island in the American Revolutionary War ten years earlier.
 Corsica had often been proposed as a replacement, and was favoured by Secretary of State for War Henry Dundas.
-British agents in Italy had already made contact with Paoli when the fleet under Lord Hood arrived in mid-August 1793.
+British agents in Italy had already made contact with Paoli when the fleet under Vice-Admiral of the Red Lord Hood arrived in mid-August 1793.

 Corsican affairs were however a secondary priority for Hood, as shortly after his arrival the citizens of Toulon overthrew their republican government and, with British encouragement, declared for the deposed French monarchy.
 Hood's fleet entered the port, seized the French Mediterranean fleet, and garrisoned the landward fortifications.
 For four months Hood attempted to hold on to the captured city with an unreliable coalition of French, British and Italian troops, as a French Republican army, directed in part by Napoleon Bonaparte, gradually overwhelmed the defences.
 On 18 December 1793 the French seized the heights overlooking the harbour and the British fleet was forced to hastily withdraw, carrying thousands of royalist refugees.
 An attempt was made to burn the captured French fleet, still at anchor in the harbour, but it was only partially successful.
 Many of these refugees were later landed in Corsica.